Voter Tool Kit

 Ballotpedia, a nonpartisan political website, tracks candidates, ballot questions, and funding at Ballotpedia.org

-is run by the Center for Responsive Politics.
+is run by the Center for Responsive Politics and offers up transparency for money in elections.

 has information gathered by the National Institute on Money in Politics.